alexanderaleskin/telegram_django_bot/README.rst

 and Django:

 * Django ORM  (communication with Database);
-* Administration panel for management.
+* Web administration panel for management.

 Telegram Django Bot Bridge provides next special opportunities:

-* using Viewsets (typical action with model (create, update, list, delete));
+* using Viewsets (typical CRUD actions with model though forms (create, update, list, delete));
-* using Django localization.
+* using Django localization (language is dependant of the user's telegram settings).
-* using function routing like urls routing in Django.
+* using Django url-like routing style.
-* creating general menu items with no-coding (through Django Admin Panel);
+* manage entire menu interfaces with no-coding (through Django Admin Panel);
 * collecting stats from user actions in the bot;
+* class-based permissions control
+* single handler can runs any message type
+* automatic static messages sending using celery-beat based on user actions log
 * other useful staff.

 The key feature of the lib is ``TelegramViewSet`` - a class for managing Django ORM model.
-It is designed in a similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_ , but has a significant difference: while DRF Viewset provides a response in serializable format (usually in json format) to frontend app, TelegaViewSet provides a response to the user in telegram interface in message format with buttons.
-So, you will manage data and receive responses in human format by executing TelegaViewSet method.
+It is designed in a similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_ , but has a significant difference: while DRF Viewset provides a response in serializable format (usually in json format) to frontend app, TelegramViewSet provides a response to the user in telegram interface in message format with buttons.
+So, you will manage data and receive responses in human format by executing TelegramViewSet method.
 The methods use some kind of templates for generating human responses (it is possible to overwrite these templates).
-By default, TelegaViewSet has 5 methods:
+By default, TelegramViewSet has 5 methods:

 * ``create`` - create a new instance of the specified ORM model;
 * ``change`` - update instance fields of specified ORM model;
-* ``show_elem`` - show fields of the element and buttons with actions of this instance;
+* ``show_elem`` - show element a fields and buttons with actions of this instance;
-* ``show_list`` - show list of model elements (with pagination);
+* ``show_list`` - list model elements (with pagination);
 * ``delete`` - delete the instance